chrusu/github-user-search/README.md

 and feel of the search-input-field.<br>
 Also the background-color of the selected Item can not be changed (only if you change it in the source of the component)

+Finaly i would have liked to handle bad inputs of the user better, by checking for illegal<br> characters and informing the user if this is the case

 ### If you had a full day more to work on this, what would you improve?

 - More Test-Methods